Get the most recent news from our parish, the diocese and further afield.

 Diocesan and Other News

-Explore Paris with Diocese of Paisley Youth: S4-S6 pupils are invited to join us in Paris in Autumn 2026 for a pilgrimage filled with faith and friendship.
-Opportunities for Holy Mass, prayer, time for retreat, catechesis, sightseeing and much more (including a trip to Disneyland!).
-Register your interest at: www.tinyurl.com/dpy-paris.
+Explore Paris with Diocese of Paisley Youth: Those who will be in S4-S6 in the next school year are invited to join us in Paris from 21-25 September 2026 for a pilgrimage filled with faith and friendship (and a trip to Disneyland!).
+Limited spaces available.
+To secure your child’s place, pay £100 deposit and complete the online form: https://www.tinyurl.com/dpy-paris-registration.
 For more info, email kerry.miller@rcdop.org.uk.

 Bible Study: Join Fr Matthew for Bible Study in St Aidan’s, Johnstone on Mondays at 7pm in the parish house.
 Using a course called “Genesis to Jesus,” we will learn about the story of God’s covenant with His People, especially in the Old Testament.
 Please bring a Bible if you have one, but don’t worry if you don’t!